Directed by Olivier Megaton

 Cut to fifteen years later.
 Cataleya (Zoë Saldana) is now a hitwoman working for her uncle.
 But unknown to him, she’s been working her own hits on the side, taking out members of Don Luis’ cartel, hoping to draw him out as he’s deep in hiding and that’s the only way she can hope to get to him.
 Cataleya’s starting to make mistakes and leave trails behind her.
 One of those trails is picked up by FBI Special Agent Ross (Lennie James) who thinks he’s finally found the assassin responsible for twenty-two mysterious killings in which all the victims had a flower drawn on their chests, the Cataleya, which only grows in a certain region of Colombia.
 Only thing now is getting his hands on her.
 And Cataleya doesn’t intend to get caught until she’s finally had her revenge.

-Usually revenge as a motive in a movie bores me a lot of the time because I think it’s a lazy way for screenplay writers to get the story going.
+Usually revenge as a motive in a movie bores me a lot of the time because I think that in the past 10, 15 years it’s a lazy way for screenplay writers to get the story going.
 You need a reason for your protagonist to go around slaughtering everybody in sight?
 Kill their loved ones and we’re off to the races.
 Kill their loved ones in the first ten minutes of the movie and you’ve got eighty more minutes to wallow in the bloody carnage.

 To give COLOMBIANA credit it does go a little more into the psychological damage revenge does when someone sacrifices their life to that pursuit.
 There isn’t much to the character of Cataleya but that’s because she doesn’t have a character.
 Her every waking moment has been dedicated to the pursuit of revenge and nothing else.
 She satisfies her basic needs such as eating, sleeping and sex with her artist boyfriend Danny (Michael Vartan) who has no idea of what or who she actually is and that’s it.